 According to the American College of Prosthodontics, 35 million Americans have no teeth, and 178 million are missing some teeth.
 All of these people face the problems associated with bone loss.

 Bone loss in the jaws will paint you into a corner.
 Dentures need to be relined every few years to fit the shrinking jaw bone.
 With less bone support dentures become unstable and harder to eat with, shifting and causing sore spots.
-Eventually bone loss can expose nerves, making dentures painfully impossible to wear.
-If you can’t wear a denture the last few years of life, your nutrition will be poor and your grandchildren will only know you with a toothless smile.
+Eventually, bone loss can expose nerves, making dentures painfully impossible to wear.
+If you can’t wear a denture in the last few years of life, your nutrition will be poor and your grandchildren will only know you with a toothless smile.
 Poor nutrition in the later years may actually shorten your life!
-So, please, for the love, can we never, EVER, think it’s okay to, “Just pull ’em all and give me a denture,” unless that is absolutely the last option available?
+So, please, for the love, can we never, EVER, think it’s okay too, “Just pull ’em all and give me a denture,” unless that is absolutely the last option available?

 Dental implants are the answer to bone loss.
 They are the only tooth root replacement in dentistry.
 (A bridge or partial denture rests on the gums only and don’t replace the missing root.)
 Having a dental implant in the bone stimulates the bone like a tooth, and the bone stays.
 Dental implants also keep a denture from moving around.
 If you have dentures, I highly recommend attaching them to dental implants to stop bone loss.

 If you’re missing fewer teeth, or only one, have it replaced with a dental implant soon after extraction.
 This will prevent bone loss and reduce strain on the remaining teeth.

 A front tooth was missing long enough that the area suffered from bone loss.
 Contrast the thickness of the jaw bone where teeth support the bone (measured with the blue lines) to the thickness of the jaw bone without teeth (red line):

 There is not enough bone to place a dental implant, so a bone graft is done to restore bone volume: